tobassum786/My-professional/README.md

 ## Which languages are used on the website?

-I will use HTML and Custom CSS coding, and for Animations and transitions, I will use JavaScript.
-Or for the backend, I will use the Flask Pyton framework.
+I will use HTML and Custom CSS coding, and I will use JavaScript for Animations and transitions.
+Or, for the backend, I will use the Flask Pyton framework.

+## Services